French battleship Richelieu: Under Vichy control: 1940–1942

 On arriving in Dakar, an uneasy situation confronted Richelieu while armistice negotiations were still underway.
 The commander of French naval forces in the region, Contre-amiral (CA—Rear Admiral) Plançon and the governor-general of French West Africa, Léon Cayla, were inclined to remain in the war against Germany.
 Also, significant British naval units were in the area, including the aircraft carrier moored in Dakar and the British South Atlantic Squadron, which was nearby.
 At the same time, Richelieu had used half of her fuel to escape Brest, and she could perform little sustained firing of her main or secondary guns.
 Admiral François Darlan, the Chief of Staff of the French Navy, sent a telegraph on the night of 23–24 June to warn Marzin that the British might attack the vessel to neutralize it in the event of a French surrender, and ordered him to begin preparations to scuttle the ship if the need arose.
-Meanwhile, on 23 June, the British heavy cruiser departed Freetown to observe Richelieus activities in Dakar.
+Meanwhile, on 23 June, the British heavy cruiser departed Freetown to observe Richelieu's activities in Dakar.